 HOW IT WORKS

 A telephone screening to establish that you meet the basic criteria to become a milk donor.
 This takes about 15 minutes or so to complete.
 Call us at 212.956.MILK (6455).

 Complete a written health and lifestyle application, consent forms, and medical releases we can email you or send you via the USPS

-Have your and your baby’s provider complete the medical releases.
-We can fax these releases for you or you can contact them yourself.
+Have your provider complete a medical release.
+We can fax the release for you or you can contact your provider yourself.